kubecost/docs/troubleshooting/frequently-asked-questions.md

 Q: How can I configure my displayed currency type?\
 A: Kubecost supports multiple different currency types for display purposes, but does not perform direct currency conversion.
 This must be configured via your *values.yaml* with the flag `kubecostProductConfigs.currencyCode`.

+Q: I am seeing Kubecost report excessively high cost metrics in the billions.
+How do I correct this?\
+A: You can correct your pricing data by ensuring you've enabled [custom pricing](/architecture/pricing-sources-matrix.md#custom-pricing] by setting the Helm flag `kubecostProductConfigs.customPricesEnabled` to `true`, or enabling custom pricing via the UI.